SVis760/omeka-s-for-dummies/omeka-s-docker-macos-guide.md

 ```bash
 docker compose up
 ```

+Once started, you can access the Omeka-S installation at http://localhost:8080 and PHPMyAdmin at http://localhost:8081.

 You should get a build of 3/3 components `omeka-s-docker-omeka-db-1`, `omeka-s-docker-omeka-db-admin-1` and `omeka-s-docker-omeka-web-1`
 If something goes wrong during this phase then it is likely a credential issue. please stop the process and check that the prerequisites are set up properly.
 Happy coding!